365cent/deno-mx-sb/posts/host-your-own-tor-exit-relay-node.md

 T﻿or Project also provides a helpful page for post-install and good practice: <https://community.torproject.org/relay/setup/post-install/>

-Elsa node is an Tor exit I am currently running, see:
+Elsa node is an Tor exit node I am currently running, see:

 <https://metrics.torproject.org/rs.html#search/elsa>